 “A lot of game designers make trade-offs between varying goals that sometimes work at opposites,” Mercer said.
 “This is one where we made the decision to lower you initially so, as you play, you have a more positive experience.”

-Losing streaks don’t stack, however.
+While win streaks may stack, losing streaks don’t.
 “Repeated losses used to mean your SR would drop even more, but we recently reduced the effects of streaks so they don’t accelerate your SR adjustment,” Mercer told Kotaku.
 “Sometimes a player does have a bad streak of losses, and that’s actually pretty natural.
 You might be temporarily distracted by something outside the game, you’re learning a new hero, or you are just simply unlucky for a time.”

-Regardless of what many players think, Blizzard actually does a really good job of calculating skill.
-Sure, it feels bad to be placed lower than you think you deserve, but if you’re really a diamond player, you’ll get there eventually.
+Regardless of what many players think, Blizzard actually does a good job of calculating skill and does an even better job of it now with role queue.
+Role queue separates your skills for each class of hero instead of lumping them together.
+While it may take some adjustment, if you’re really a diamond tank player, you’ll get there eventually.